TEAMMATES/teammates-ops/platform-guide.md

 1. Create a VM with the following configuration:
    - Name: any name of your choice
    - Region, zone: the region of your GAE application
    - Machine configuration: as necessary.
-To get the cheapest possible machine, select `General Purpose > N1 > f1-micro`
+To get the cheapest possible machine, select `General Purpose > N1 > g1-small`.
+     - There are cheaper machine types such as `f1-micro`, however they do not have the amount of memory required for Solr to run. `g1-small` is the cheapest possible machine type that is able to comfortably run Solr.
    - Boot disk: as necessary.
 To get the cheapest possible disk, use 10 GB `Standard persistent disk`.
      - Note that the instruction will assume that the OS used is `Debian`.
    - Firewall: Disallow both HTTP and HTTPS traffic